ethmth/bluez-gatt-server/README.md

 `mosquitto_pub -t "my_battery_level" -m "11"`

-(You can use 'bc' to calculate the 1-byte hex value of 17% too like: `"obase=16; 17" | bc` instead of calculating '11'.)
+You can use the `bc` command in most GNU/Linux systems to help calculate the 1-byte hex value for us too - for example let's try update the battery percent to 99% below:
+`mosquitto_pub -t "my_battery_level" -m $(echo "obase=16; 57" |bc)`

 (The 'default_val' of battery level specified in above csv is in the same format: so hexdump 64 means 100 so you'd get battery level 100% read if you didn't update the value via mqtt first...)